 Involving young people in Co-Production

 The current study has been designed in consultation with three Young Researchers (YRs, aged 19-21) (co-authors MA, LCB, PN), who are part of the study team for the duration of the project.
 They are recruited through Common Room, a consultancy organisation specialising in engaging young people as partners in research, policy, and service improvement around mental health.
 The YRs have ensured that the focus groups schedule, study procedures, and ethical considerations are appropriate and aligned with adolescents’ experiences.
-The will co-facilitate the focus groupsbe involved in the analysis and dissemination.
+The initial participant facing materials and focus group schedule were developed by MP, JHD and LB, but were revised based on feedback by the YRs prior to submission to the University Ethics committee.
+Two further rounds of revisions were undertaken with the YRs to create the final schedule.
+The YRs will co-facilitate the focus groups and be involved in the analysis as part of the coding team, and in dissemination (see supplementary materials for more details).

 Participants

-Adolescents aged 11-15 years (school Years 7 to 10 in the English system) who self-identify as social media will be eligible to participate in the study. will need to be able to independently participate in the focus group discussion, without requiring the presence of a supportive adult.
+Adolescents aged 11-15 years (school Years 7 to 10 in the English system) who self-identify as current or prior social media users will be eligible to participate in the study.
+This criterion is purposefully broad (e.g. not specifying a certain numbers of hours per day or week usage) to acknowledge that there will likely be variation across age groups in social media use behaviours.
+Participants will need to be able to independently participate in the focus group discussion, without requiring the presence of a supportive adult.
 This is due to the group-based nature of the data collection, as the presence of an adult in the room would likely affect the confidentiality of the other participants and may impact research processes and the data collected (Pyer & Campbell, 2013).

-Adolescents will be recruited through four secondary schools in NorthEngland, via a convenience sampling approach.
-We have chosen to recruit within the specified age range given the increased mental health symptomatology in secondary school ages (Patalay & Fitzsimons, 2018) and the fact that 91% of that population engages with social media (Statista, 2022).to he representation of diverse backgrounds and range of perspectives.
-Specifically, we will individuals across gender, ethnic, socio-economic and marginalised groups (e.g., LGBTQ+). e will collect demographic information about adolescents, with the aim to conduct further focus groups if we identify that particular groups of adolescents are not represented.
+Adolescents will be recruited through four secondary schools in Northwest England, via a convenience sampling approach.
+We have chosen to recruit within the specified age range given the increased mental health symptomatology in secondary school ages (Patalay & Fitzsimons, 2018) and the fact that 91% of that population engages with social media (Statista, 2022).
+We will ask schools to lead on recruitment, considering the make-up of the group to support the representation of diverse backgrounds and a range of perspectives.
+Specifically, we will ask teachers to invite individuals across gender, ethnic, socio-economic and marginalised groups (e.g., LGBTQ+) as far as possible.
+In order to help us navigate the ethics in practice of accessing young people in a school setting (Fecke et al., 2022) there will not be pre-specified quotas of diversity for teachers to meet.
+This also recognises that some socio-demographic characteristics might more easily accessible to teachers than others.
+To support this, we will collect demographic information about adolescents, with the aim to conduct further focus groups if we identify that particular groups of adolescents are not represented, where possible.

-We plan to conduct four focus groups, one for each of our target year groups (Years 7 to 10) with 8 adolescents in each (total N = 32) (Guest et al. 2017) in JuneJuly 2023.
+We plan to conduct four focus groups, one for each of our target year groups (Years 7 to 10) with around 8 adolescents in each (total N = 32) (Guest et al. 2017) in June – July 2023.
 Focus groups will therefore be homogenous in terms of year group with one year group sampled per school.
+We will initially overrecruit (N = 10 adolescents per school/year) to mitigate against attrition.
+If 9 – 10 adolescents wish to participate, we will conduct two smaller focus groups of four – five participants within a given school.

-Focus Group
+Focus Group Schedule